 Resizing the image

-Even though your image has been cropped, it may still be larger than what you actually need for your rotator or left navigation.
+Even though the image is cropped, it may still be larger than what you need for your rotator or left navigation.
 Follow these steps to resize the image.

 1. To resize the image, access the Image menu.